-If you feel your loved one could be the victim of nursing home abuse, please contact the Michael Jeffcoat Firm today at 803-310-6258 to schedule your free consultation with a South Carolina physical abuse attorney.
+If you feel your loved one could be the victim of nursing home abuse, please contact The Jeffcoat Firm today to schedule your free consultation with a South Carolina, Columbia nursing home physical abuse attorney.

 What is nursing home abuse?